taleshmm/SHIFT_BookStore_V.2-MongoDB/README.md

 4. **Search by Specific Attribute:** Allows searching for books based on a specific attribute, such as all books by a particular author.

-5. **Read, Export, and Insert Data:** The application now supports reading data from CSV or JSON files, exporting data to these formats, and inserting multiple records from these files into the existing PostgreSQL database.
+5. **Read, Export, and Insert Data:** The application now supports reading data from CSV or JSON files, exporting data to these formats with category, author, and editor names, and inserting multiple records from these files into MongoDB.

 ## How to Use